mmbman/Katagiri/1987-03-07-Zazen-Entry-to-the-Buddha-Dharma.md

 #### 33:48

 And then, [...] what makes it possible for this, dropping off body and mind?
 Is it an idea?
 Is it a concept or perception?
 No. Just activity there.
-Total activity, which is neat and tidy, so-called *simplicity*.
+Total activity, which is “neat and tidy,” so-called *simplicity*.
 Simple activity.

 Simple activity means using your consciousness and using your whole body with wholeheartedness and jump into the zazen, and then this is called simplicity.
 That is called activity.
-Our activity is usually very complicated, but in zazen, activity is very simple, which means very tidy and neat and unsophisticated.
+Our activity is usually very complicated, but in zazen, activity is very simple, which means very tidy and neat, unsophisticated.
 Very pure, simple.

-So, this is why that simple activity is important: in order to experience intimacy.
+This is why that simple activity is important: in order to experience intimacy.
 Let me explain this once again.

-Dogen Zenji explains about washing the robe.
-How can you wash the robe, in *Shobogenzo*?
-Using [water with ashes].
+Dogen Zenji explains about washing the robe in *Shobogenzo*: how you can wash the robe using [water with ashes].
 In ancient time we didn’t have soap, so using [water with ashes].
-I don’t want to explain this one, so I want to explain [using] your washing machine.
+I don’t want to explain this [way], I want to explain [using] your washing machine.

 So, look at the washing machine.
-If you want to wash your dirty clothes, you have to put the dirty clothes in the washing machine, and also, next, pure, clean water there.
+If you want to wash your dirty clothes, you have to put the dirty clothes in the washing machine, and also, next, the pure, clean water there.
 That is called the dualistic world: dullness, distractions, and good or bad, right and wrong; the phenomenal world.

 And then, when you put the water in [with] the dirty clothes, then next, what do you do?